-Violence against women and girls (VAWG) is a major global economic, health, and human rights issue.
+Violence against women/girls (VAWG) has increasingly taken center stage in media due in part to: the abduction of more than 200 Nigerian school girls by the Boko Haram; the shooting of and subsequent advocacy work of Nobel winning Malala Yousafzai; actress Emma Watson's powerful UN speech launching the "HeForShe campaign; and in the videogame sphere "GamerGate" the controversy arising out of misogyny within the gaming community and online harassment of female players epitomized in the death threats against researcher Anita Sarkeesian.
+VAWG is a major global economic, health, and human rights issue.
 It is prevalent and takes place in a wide range of forms.
 At least one out of every three females in the world will experience VAWG in her life time, be it physical, sexual, psychological, or in some other way (World Health Organization, 2013).
-Women and girls make up 80% of human trafficking victims each year; more than 100 million suffer from female genital mutilation; over 600 million live in countries where domestic violence is not even considered a crime yet (UNiTE, 2014).
+Women and girls make up 80% of human trafficking victims each year; more than 100 million suffer from female genital mutilation; over 600 million live in countries where domestic violence is not even considered a crime yet (UNITE, 2014).
 VAWG cuts across age, race, socioeconomic status, and the boundary of cultures, nations, communities, and families; it causes severe damages to individual victims and societies at large (Crowell & Burgess, 1996; National Center for Injury Prevention and Control, 2003).
-Exposure to VAWG and accepting violent gender-based norms at a young age can significantly increase the risk of an individual becoming a perpetrator or a victim later in life (García-Moreno, Jansen, Ellsberg, Heise, & Watts, 2005).
+Exposure to VAWG and accepting violent gender-based norms at a young age can significantly increase the risk of an individual becoming a perpetrator or a victim later in life (García-Moreno, Jansen,

+Ellsberg, Heise, & Watts, 2005).
 Therefore, early interventions among youth are crucial for combating VAWG.

 BREAKAWAY is an online, narrative-based, role-playing soccer game purposefully designed to educate youth worldwide about the issue of VAWG and to change their attitudes and behaviors.
 Sponsored by the United Nations Population Fund (UNFPA), BREAKAWAY was developed by the Champlain College Emergent Media Center.
 The game design process involved over 100 students across three years.
-They also collaborated with international non-profit organization Population Media Center, known as a flagship institution in using entertainment-education strategies for social and behavioral change.
+They also collaborated with international non-profit organization Population Media Center, known as a flagship institution in using entertainment-education strategies for social change.
 In particular, they applied the Sabido methodology of producing social drama on television and radio to developing the characters and dialogues in the context of video games.
-Moreover, the narrative is based on real-world issues of gender inequality and VAWG that escalate into a cumulating finale representative of of abduction and trafficking.
+Moreover, the narrative is based on real-world issues of gender inequality and VAWG that escalate into a cumulating finale representative of abduction and trafficking.

 Since its debut at the 2010 FIFA World Cup in South Africa, BREAKAWAY has reached players in over 140 countries to help raise awareness of gender inequality and reduce VAWG.
 In 2012, a youth camp model emerged from a student initiative aimed at bringing BREAKAWAY to his hometown in the divided West Bank city of Hebron in Palestine.
 The Champlain team trained local facilitators and organized three youth camps, enabling 120 participants to play the game and engage in social activities.
-Although no research was conducted to evaluate the impact of these camps, they made the history by having boys and girls playing soccer together on the street for the first time.
+Although no research was conducted to evaluate the impact of these camps, they made history by having boys and girls playing soccer together on the street for the first time.